 It often strikes after a period of heavy rainfall

 How do you control and treat early blight?

 The best control measure for tomato blight is prevention (see below).

 Remove and destroy infected leaves (be sure to wash your hands afterwards).

-Treat organically with a copper spray, which you can purchase at the hardware store or home improvement center.
+Treat organically with copper spray, which you can purchase online, at the hardware store, or home improvement center.
 Follow label directions.
 You can apply until the leaves are dripping, once a week and after each rain.

 Once blight is present and progresses, it becomes more resistant to biofungicide and fungicide.
 Treat it as soon as possible and on a schedule.

 Treat organically with a biofungicide like Serenade to lessen symptoms.
 Follow label instructions.
 Or apply a fungicide such as chlorothalonil (sold as Fungonil), Mancozeb fungicide, or Daconil at the first sign of blight when fruit sets (as a preventative measure) or when conditions indicate a strong potential for it to develop.
 Follow label directions.
 Re-apply every 7-10 days or after rain.
 Other diseases (such as late blight, Septoria leaf spot, and gray leaf spot) can be controlled by these biofungicides and fungicides, so application is multi-purpose.